gslin/jane-street-puzzle-202501/README.md

 ### dfs.c

 Solving with a DFS-based brute force algorithm.
+Since {0,2,5} are fixed showing numbers, we can enumerate {1,3,4,6,7,8,9} as the skip number.

 Btw, I can't get any results after 12hours running.